 Definition of Old Norse

-To commemorate Grimfrost's 10th anniversary, this is the third in the series of 12 monthly blog posts by acknowledged academics about their chosen Viking Age subject.
+To commemorate Grimfrost's 10th anniversary, this is the third in the series of blog posts by acknowledged academics about their chosen Viking Age subject.

 About the Author